Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - If the seams break before you’re done unpicking the entire seam, repeat the steps above.

-- Then simply remove the upper and lower loop stitches which at this point should come off right away, with no effort since they have no support left (which was offered by the left and right needle stitches).
+- Then simply remove the upper and lower loop stitches.
+At this point they should come off right away, with no effort since they have no support left (which was offered by the left and right needle stitches).

-If you found this tutorial easy to follow and instructive please let me know in the comments below and don’t forget to rate it!
+I’d love to hear your thoughts!
+So if you found this tutorial easy to follow and instructive please let me know in the comments below!
 Thanks!

 Pin to save for later